MemeLabs/Rustla2/README.md

 ## Setup

-First, ensure that you have Node.js 7 and `npm@4` installed.
+First, ensure that you have Node.js (version 4 or greater) and `npm@4` installed.
 Then,

 ``` bash
 $ git clone https://github.com/ILiedAboutCake/Rustla2.git